AndyIbanez/andyibanez-com/content/posts/understanding-async-await-in-swift.md

 }
 ```

-The compiler will protect us from erroneously running this, show the following error:
+The compiler will protect us from erroneously running this, showing the following error:

 > 'async' call in a function that does not support concurrency
 > Add 'async' to function 'performDownload()' to make it asynchronous